Concord Speedway: Half Mile uncertainty & revival

 The track stopped weekly racing on the half-mile tri-oval in 2012, only the quarter-mile oval has hosted weekly racing since.
 The quarter-mile weekly program features INEX Legends, INEX Bandoleros, along with Davis Mini Cups, go-karts, and quarter midgets on select nights.
 The quarter-mile traditionally featured racing from March to May, and August to early October – with a 2-month break in June and July.
 Previously, this layout also featured USAC Speed2 Eastern Midgets during the summer months (2008–2010).

-In 2015, racing returned to the half-mile tri-oval after not hosting any touring series for the past 2 years, the opening event featured the PASS South Super Late Models and Koma Unwind Modified Madness Series running on Memorial Day weekend.
+In 2015, racing returned to the half-mile tri-oval after not hosting any touring series for the past 2 years, the opening event featured the PASS South Super Late Models and Koma Unwind Modified Madness Series running on Memorial Day weekend, announced by Alan Dietz.

 That season also saw the return of the North-South Shootout event in November.
 Alongside the John Blewett III Memorial 125 for the Tour-type Modifieds, other touring series such as the PASS South Super Late Models were a part of the event.
 CARS Tour also returned that year – now in the dual series format for Super Late Models & Late Model Stock Cars.
 CARS Tour ran for 3 seasons until the end of 2017.

 On May 5, 2018, the track hosted the Minimizer Bandit Big Rig Series.
 Defending series champion Ricky Rude got the lead on lap #6 & won the A-main feature.